spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 ### Register through Palette Management Console UI

-You need to note down the unique edge host id displayed on the device console when the edge host is booted up.
-Unless you customized the name parameter of the configuration YAML, the id is generated using the serial number of the edge host.
-To register the device through Palette, use the following instructions.
+Take note of the unique edge host id displayed on the device console when the edge host boots up.
+Unless you customized the name parameter of the configuration YAML, the host id is generated using the serial number of the edge host.
+You will need the host id to register the device in Palette, so you may want to copy it.

+The following steps guide you in registering the device.

 1. Log in to [Palette](https://console.spectrocloud.com).